shahtirth94/itec3870_social/Sean_Brightman.md

 ##Favorite Game
 Some games I really enjoy are all the Zelda games, and first person shooters such as Call of Duty and Halo.

+I have played some MMORPG games in the past such as Runescape and WOW, but they kind of died down for me.

 ##Favorite Movie
 So far my favorite movies are Inception, The Matrix Trilogy, and The Hobbit Movies.
+I also love Jim Carrey movies such as Dumb and Dumber, The Mask, Bruce Almighty, and Both Ace Ventura movies.